The family law attorneys of Jane Probst Law Offices, S.C., can assist you if you need help modifying any part of your Wisconsin divorce decree.

 - situations where the child’s safety and well-being are in question including a parent’s chemical dependency or criminal activity

-If you have questions regarding changes to a Wisconsin divorce decree or the post judgement modifications in a divorce, contact the Waukesha and Milwaukee area Family Law Attorneys of Jane Probst Law Offices, S.C., for more information at 414-210-3135.
+If you have questions regarding changes to a Wisconsin divorce decree or the post judgement modifications in a divorce, contact the Waukesha and Brookfield area Family Law Attorneys of Jane Probst Law Offices, S.C., for more information at 414-210-3135.